dweekly/docs/pages/deep-linked-ads/google-ads-customization.md

 ## Overview

-Whereas Universal App Campaigns are focused solely on the single conversion type of `app download`, you can leverage other Google Ads campaign types - **Search, Display, Shopping, Video** - to expand your marketing efforts that enable both app and web conversions.
+Whereas Universal App Campaigns are focused solely on the single conversion type of `app download`, you can leverage other Google Ads campaign types - <notranslate>**Search, Display, Shopping, Video**</notranslate> - to expand your marketing efforts that enable both app and web conversions.

 !!! warning "**Note**"